taylormck/simpleOBJViewer/README.txt

 f - uses flat shading (default is smooth) debug - prints debug statements, for development purposes

-Note that the arguments must be separate and mush have the '-' flag in front
+Note that the arguments must be separate and must have the '-' flag in front

 The program can run with these as arguments or they can be typed at run time to alternate the option on or off).